 On estates with a gross value of over $150,000: a base fee of $2,250 plus 1% of the estate value

-Please call Leroy and he will be willing to quote a flat fee that takes into account the estimated time and effort that we predict will be involved, that will in most cases be less than the Suggested Fee Guidelines.
+Please call Leroy, Krystle or Linda at 780-424-6660 and we will be eager to give you some initial advice, and for many simple estates we will be willing to quote a flat fee, usually between $3,000 and $5,000 plus disbursements, that takes into account the estimated time and effort that we predict will be involved, that will in most cases be less than the Suggested Fee Guidelines.